 National legislation provides a number of guarantees with regard to the detention of vulnerable persons, yet does not prohibit their detention.
-According to the former Article 46(10) L 4375/2016, now article 48(2) IPA women should be detained separately from men, the privacy of families in detention should be duly respected, and the detention of minors should be a last resort measure and be carried out separately from adults.
+According to Article 48 IPA women should be detained separately from men, the privacy of families in detention should be duly respected, and the detention of minors should be a last resort measure and be carried out separately from adults.
 Moreover, according to the law, “the vulnerability of applicants… shall be taken into account when deciding to detain or to prolong detention.”

 More generally, Greek authorities have the positive obligation to provide special care to applicants belonging to vulnerable groups (see Special Reception Needs).
 However, persons belonging to vulnerable groups are detained in practice, without a proper identification of vulnerability and individualised assessment prior to the issuance of a detention order.
-In 2019, GCR has supported various cases of vulnerable persons in detention whose vulnerability had not been taken into account.
-These include:
+In 2020, GCR has supported various cases of vulnerable persons in detention whose vulnerability had not been taken into account.

 Detention of unaccompanied children